 Lymphocytes – It makes up 20-25% of the total WBCs.
 It produces antibodies.

-Platelets – Platelets are also called platelets.
-Its function is blood clotting and it is 1.5 – 3.5 lac/mm³ in normal adult humans.
+Platelets—Platelets are also called platelets.
+Their function is blood clotting, and they are 1.5 – 3.5 lac/mm³ in normal adult humans.
 When the number of platelets decreases, coagulation-related diseases occur.

 What is Lymph?

-It is pale yellow or colorless because RBCs are not found in it.
+It is pale yellow or colorless because it does not contain RBCs.
 Lymph also contains plasma.
-Its plasma components are similar to those of blood plasma, with the only difference being that the plasma component of lymph has more glucose and less protein, while the plasma component of blood has less glucose and protein.
-Quantity is more.
-Lymphocytes are also found in the lymph.
-Some WBCs are also found.
+Its plasma components are similar to those of blood plasma, with the only difference being that the plasma component of lymph has more glucose and less protein.
+In comparison, the plasma component of blood has less glucose and protein, and the quantity is more significant.
+Lymphocytes and some WBCs are also found in the lymph.

-Friends, I hope that you have liked the information given about What is Connective tissue, if you like it, then share it with your friends too so that they too can get benefit from it and if you ask me in this article But if there is a mistake, please tell by commenting.
+Friends, I hope you have liked the information about connective tissue; if you like it, share it with your friends so that they can benefit from it.
+If you ask me in this article, but if there is a mistake, please tell me by commenting.